-Power Services may sell energy or capacity (including energy or capacity provided to balancing authorities and transmission providers, other than the BPA Balancing Authority, for use as ancillary services) and power scheduling products and services under this rate schedule.
-Such products and services may include, but are not limited to: (1) firm energy with negotiated curtailment rights; (2) resource support and scheduling services for non-federal resources not eligible for services under Section 7 of this FPS rate schedule; (3) reserve-based products and services (including but not limited to operating reserves, imbalance energy, frequency response reserves, and regulation for use outside the BPA Balancing Authority Area); and (4) non-firm energy within the region.
+Power Services may sell energy or capacity (including energy or capacity provided to balancing authorities and transmission providers, other than the BPA Balancing Authority, for use as ancillary services) and power scheduling products and services under this Rate Schedule.
+Such products and services may include, but are not limited to: i) firm energy with negotiated curtailment rights; ii) resource support and scheduling services for non-federal resources not eligible for services under Section 7 of this FPS Rate Schedule; iii) reserve-based products and services (including but not limited to operating reserves, imbalance energy, frequency response reserves, and regulation for use outside the BPA Balancing Authority Area); and iv) non-firm energy within the region.

-Rate(s) and Billing Determinant(s) applicable to such products and services will be as specified by BPA or as agreed to by BPA and the customer.
-The charge(s) for these services will be the applicable rate(s) times the applicable Billing Determinant(s) pursuant to the agreement between BPA and the customer.
+Rate(s) and billing determinant(s) applicable to such products and services will be as specified by BPA or as agreed to by BPA and the customer.
+The charge(s) for these services will be the applicable rate(s) times the applicable billing determinant(s) pursuant to the agreement between BPA and the customer.